0xdekster/ReconNote/README.md

 # Contributions

-This is an open source project so contributins are welcome / You can request a PR for any changes that can enhance the ReconNote framework be it UI enhancement , tools adjustment ,features , etc..
+This is an open source project so contributins are welcome.
+You can request a PR for any changes that can enhance the ReconNote framework be it UI enhancement , tools adjustment ,features , etc..

 # Acknowledgements